leoduan/leoduan.github.io/index.md

 PhD student interested in working with us?
 Send me an email!
 _li dot duan at ufl dot edu_

-# Academic Services
-####  Associate Editor of
-Data Science in Science

-#### Reviewer for
-AISTATS, Bayesian Analysis, Bernoulli, Biometrics, Journal of Machine Learning Research, Journal of the American Statistical Association, Statistics in Medicine, Statistical Sinica, NeurIPS

 # Publications